janwilmake/forgithub.dashboard/public/dashboard.html.md

 - actions summary / success
 - logo of deployment provider

+Layout:

-Then, show this in a vercel-like way, but with the added advantage that it's super reasy to fetch any additional datapoint and view it for each repo.
+- show this in a vercel-like way
+- select to fetch any additional datapoint and view it for each repo
+- grouped by domain and category
+- there's a chatbox to start a new task for one or more repos
+- each item has buttons to get datapoint, or go to github/uithub/website/openapi/chat